lukecheeseman/ponyta/VDT.md

 * Compile-time expressions must be recoverable to val capability values.
 * Field lookups on compile-time objects are compile-time expressions.
 * Methods built using these rules, and using compile-time values for arguments, can be used within compile-time expressions.
+* If the result of a compile-time expression is an error then compilation fails
 * Actors and behaviours cannot be used in compile-time expressions.

 # Examples